Armageddon (2008): Reception

 The HSBC Arena has a maximum capacity of 19,200, however Armageddon only had an attendance of 12,500.
 It received 193,000 buys, which was less than the 237,000 buys the previous year's event received.
 Armageddon helped World Wrestling Entertainment earn $15.9 million in revenue from pay-per-view events, but this was less than the $19.9 million earned the previous year; Linda McMahon, the CEO of WWE, confirmed this statement on February 24, 2009 in a quarterly financial report.
 Canadian Online Explorer's professional wrestling section rated the event a perfect ten out of ten.
-Wade Keller of the PWTorch rated the main event match for the WWE Championship 4 and a quarter stars out of 5.
+Wade Keller of Pro Wrestling Torch rated the main event match for the WWE Championship 4 and a quarter stars out of 5.
 He went on to state that the match was a "really satisfying main event and it's the finish WWE dared not do for a long time."
 He rated the match for the World Heavyweight Championship 3 and a quarter stars out of 5 and proclaimed he thought it was a "good match".

 Sony Music Entertainment released the event on DVD on January 13, 2009, and it reached second place on Billboard's DVD Sales Chart for recreation.